Central Texas Lawns

 Take-All Patch is easily the most devastating lawn disease that we have in Central Texas.
 The disease does what its name describes and damages all part of the grass from the roots to the blades.
 It starts with yellowing of the blades but quickly turns to dead areas.
 The grass will be easy to pull up since the roots are gone and usually areas of bare dirt will appear.
 Fungicides are minimally helpful and early detection is key to preventing the damage from spreading.

 Helminthosporium or “Helminth”

-Helminthosporium, commonly called “Helminth,” is a common hot-weather fungal infection that affects Bermudagrass in Central Texas.
+Helminthosporium, often called “Helminth,” is a common hot-weather fungal infection that affects Bermudagrass in Central Texas.
 The fungus thrives in hot weather when moisture from watering is retained in the thatch.
 Symptoms typically appear as small leaf spots near the collar area of the leaf blade.
 Severely affected leaves turn reddish-brown, then wither and die.
-This disease is also sometimes called “fading out.”

 Common Central Texas Turf Insects

 Fire ants are not native to Central Texas and are often referred to as “imported”, or Red Imported Fire Ants.
 Any given fire ant colony may have several queens, which are fed and protected by the workers.
 Fire ant queens can fly and often relocate a nest by flying to a new spot and beginning to lay eggs.